wez/wezterm/docs/config/lua/window-events/augment-command-palette.md

 * `brief` - required: the brief description for the entry
-* `doc` - optional: a long description that may be shown after the entry, or that may be used in future wezterms of wezterm to provide more information about the command.
+* `doc` - optional: a long description that may be shown after the entry, or that may be used in future versions of wezterm to provide more information about the command.
 * `action` - the action to take when the item is activated.
 Can be any key assignment action.